Achieving net zero through solar optimization – Mawdsleys

 The Challenge

-Mawdsleys is the UK’s largest independent pharmaceutical distributor, with a large operating fleet and multiple sites across the country.
-While planning the construction of a new flagship temperature-controlled warehouse, their aim was to generate as much (if not more) electricity as they consume.
-They wanted to do this by maximising the installed capacity of solar panels on the roof.
+Mawdsleys is the UK’s largest independent pharmaceutical distributor with a large fleet of vehicles and multiple sites across the country.
+When planning the construction of a new temperature-controlled flagship warehouse, their aim was to generate as much (if not more) electricity as they consume.
+This was to be achieved by maximizing the solar panels installed on the roof.

-The local distribution network operator (DNO) in charge of the network, however, would only allow them to connect 750 kilowatts of onsite generation, which would only allow them to self-generate 40% of what they were aiming for.
+However, the local distribution network operator (DNO) responsible for the grid would only allow them to connect 750 kilowatts of their own electricity generation, which means they could only generate 40% of the target value themselves.

-We deployed our DC direct coupled battery solution to enable Mawdlseys to maximise the size of its solar array.
-This setup decouples the sizing of the installed solar project from the sizing of the alternating current (AC) generation connection.
-By using batteries – that are direct current (DC) devices, the same as solar panels – we can control the distribution of the solar generation as it comes off the roof, choosing when to convert it into 400v AC, to serve the Mawdsleys site load and how much to export/sell to the local grid network.
+We used our DC coupled battery solution to maximize the size of Mawdlsey’s solar installation.
+This system decouples the sizing of the installed solar project from the sizing of the connection to the AC generation.
+By using batteries – which like the solar panels are DC devices – we can control the distribution of the solar generation coming from the roof and decide when it should be converted to 400V AC to supply the load on the Mawdsleys site and how much should be exported/sold to the local grid.

-For Mawdsleys, this meant connecting a 2500kWh battery to the solar array via a “DC/DC converter”.
-This is a Wattstor system of power electronics that moderates the flow of energy from the solar panels out to the grid.
-It allows as much direct current (DC) energy to flow from the solar panels into the converter as possible, but then controls how much flows out on the other side.
-The Wattstor system decides how much power is sent to the battery and how much is sent out to the site.
+For the Mawdsleys, this meant connecting a 2500 kWh battery to the solar system via a “DC/DC converter”.
+This is a power electronic system from Wattstor that throttles the flow of energy from the solar panels to the grid.
+It allows as much direct current (DC) as possible to flow from the solar modules into the converter, but also controls how much flows out again on the other side.
+The Wattstor system decides how much electricity flows into the battery and how much into the grid.

-Normal site usage is expected to average 170kW, so initially some 25% of the annual solar production will be exported.
-As Mawdsleys expand their site operations, potentially introducing EV trucks in a few years’ time, they are therefore future-proofing the business with this 25% surplus solar production available to support that load growth.
+With normal use of the site, an average output of 170 kW is expected, so initially around 25% of the annual solar production will be exported.
+As the Mawdsleys expand their site and potentially introduce e-trucks in a few years, the company is future-proofed with this 25% surplus solar production to support load growth.

 Mawdsleys Solar Battery Optimisation Project

-Kevin Ball & Stephan Marty explain the battery installation work to Ed Miliband, Secretary of State for Energy and Climate Change
+Kevin Ball and Stephan Marty explain the work to install the batteries to Ed Miliband, the Minister for Energy and Climate Change

-We optimise all this with our energy management system (EMS), Podium.
-Our EMS, which predicts the total solar array output, the site load, and the forward market power price – all a day ahead of time – means we therefore maximise the value of every kW of solar production, every day.
-This solution – by installing 10x the Solar kW compared to their average kW power demand – has achieved Mawdsleys ambition of becoming Net-Zero.
-In addition, they can expect a “net- zero” energy bill at the end of each year.
+We optimize all of this with our energy management system (EMS), Podium.
+Our EMS, which predicts the total output of the solar installation, the load on site and the forward market electricity price a day in advance, means we maximize the value of each kW of solar production every day.
+With this solution – by installing 10 times the amount of solar kW compared to their average kW electricity demand – Mawdsley has achieved their goal of becoming net-zero.
+What’s more, they can expect a “net zero” energy bill at the end of each year.

-Mawdsleys Solar Battery Optimisation Project – Wattstor helps the UK’s largest independent pharmaceutical distributor to reach net zero.
+Mawdsley‘s Solar Battery Optimization Project – Wattstor is helping the UK’s largest independent pharmaceutical distributor achieve net zero.

 10x